The key differences between Kamila Valieva and Sha’Carri Richardson’s Olympic suspension cases

 “It's pretty unusual for a provisional suspension to be set aside by any agency, the rules make it so that it's pretty difficult to do,” said Howard Jacobs, a sports lawyer with an expertise in athlete doping cases.
 “To have it all happen in the middle of the Olympics — I don't think it's ever happened.”

 WADA said it was “disappointed” by the CAS ruling, and countered that its code does not exempt minors from mandatory provisional suspensions.
-The IOC agreed to abide by the ruling, but said it would not conduct a medal ceremony if Valieva finished on the podium in her remaining event — meaning anyone else who finishes on the podium would also not get a medal ceremony.
+The IOC agreed to abide by the ruling, but said it would not conduct a medal ceremony if Valieva finished in the top three in her remaining event — which would have meant anyone else who finished on the podium would also not have experienced a medal ceremony.
 The IOC also asked the ISU to allow an additional competitor in Valieva’s event so she doesn’t take the spot of another athlete, which the ISU agreed to.

 The ITA said a decision on whether Valieva and her team’s results will stand is still pending, and can only be made after Valieva’s test is fully investigated.
 That means it’s still possible her results can be nullified later even though she is allowed to continue competing.